Hawks welcome new commander

 |0

-This work, Hawks welcome new commander [Image 1 of 2], by SGT Kimberly Menzies, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Hawks welcome new commander, by SGT Kimberly Menzies, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT